mlte-team/mlte/docs/docs/development.md

 ### Requirements

- - `MLTE` uses `uv` to handle the required runtime and development packages.
+`MLTE` uses `uv` to handle the required runtime and development packages.
 You can install `uv` on your system with the instructions available here: https://docs.astral.sh/uv/getting-started/installation/

 ### Python Version Support

 Currently, `MLTE` supports Python versions between `3.10` and `3.13`, both included.
-If you want to specify a specific version to use when running commands in yout envinroment, while inside the root repository folder, run:
+If you want to specify a specific version to use when running commands in yout environment, while inside the root repository folder, run the following command (replacing `3.12` with whatever version you want to test):

 ```bash
 $ uv python pin 3.12
 ```

-This wikk create a local `.python-version` file with the specified version.
+This will create a local `.python-version` file with the specified version.
 You can change it with the same command as often as needed.
-You can use `python --version` to check if it worked.
+You can use `uv run python --version` to check if it worked.

 ### Dev Environment Setup